TheDevNick/pscu/README.md

 ## Lessons Learned:

 I am so used to doing custom styling that I forgot how tricky Bootstrap can be when you are trying to override their styling.
-I had fun workin on the validation even though I was running into a few roadblocks.
+I had fun working on the validation even though I was running into a few roadblocks.
 I chose to use some regex and I definitely struggled with it!
 But I think I got the functionality to do what I wanted it to.